 Installing a firewall makes this virtually impossible, so it's a very important part of securing your internet connection.

-Most computer operating systems, including Windows 7 and 8, have a firewall included - so all you need to do is make sure that it's never switched off.
+Most computer operating systems, including Windows and macOS, have a firewall included - so all you need to do is make sure that it's never switched off.
 You should also make sure your router security is active.

 What's a cookie?

-A cookie is a very small file that websites automatically place on your computer, so that your log-in details are "remembered" the next time you visit.
+A cookie is a very small file that websites automatically place on your computer, so that information such as your log-in details are "remembered" the next time you visit.

 There is now legislation in place to protect you from cookies if you don't want them on your computer.
 Responsible websites will allow you to opt-out with a single click.